Roll ToolingRoll Forming Lines | Systems | Roll Tooling

 KOLEV Engineering Roll Tooling

-After so many years in designing and manufacturing roll tooling sets KOLEV Eng. has been able to achieve 99.9% successful fit in the first tryout.
-That kind of high-quality work attracted a lot of repeat customers who need roll tooling replacements on their existing roll forming machines.
+After so many years of designing and manufacturing roll tooling sets, KOLEV Eng. has been able to achieve a 99.9% successful fit in the first tryout.
+That kind of high-quality work attracted a lot of repeat customers who needed roll tooling replacements on their existing roll forming machines.

 KOLEV Eng. mainly designs custom roll tooling sets for new and existing roll forming lines and machines.
 We can replace tooling on any roll forming line even if it is not designed and manufactured by KOLEV Eng.

 Prior to roll tooling design and manufacture, please take the following under consideration:

 - Quantity of parts that has to be manufactured with one set of rolls (rolls lifetime),

 - What is the material of the product that the rolls have to work with – CRS, HRS, SS, GALV, AL, PAINTED, etc.,

 - Tolerance requirements – GD & T (general dimensions and tolerances),